Trusted WordPress tutorials, when you need them most.

 2. Set Up Two-Factor Authentication

 We use two-factor authentication for all user accounts.
-It adds an extra layer of security to your WordPress website, making it harder for someone to gain access to your Super Admin accounts.
+It adds an extra layer of security to your WordPress website, making it harder for unauthorized users to access your Super Admin accounts.

 Two factor authentication prompt